 Here, we take a look at the pros and cons of breed-specific legislation, explain Fort Wayne’s breed-neutral laws and discuss what you should do if you or a loved one suffers a dog bite.

-Potential Benefits of Laws that Target Specific Dog Breeds
+What Are The Potential Benefits of Laws that Target Specific Dog Breeds?

 Many people who support breed-specific legislation rely on numbers.
 They point to statistics which indicate that certain breeds of dogs are involved more often in fatal attacks than other canines.
 They point specifically to pit bull dog bite statistics.